 Spice O' Life Corning Ware was manufactured from 1972 to 1988, and it was designed by artists Alice Kiernan, Patricia Luzier & Gregory Mirow.
 The Corelle version was introduced in 1981 as one of four patterns in the new Traditions Livingware line

 Patterns in this grouping were the first to come with opal Pyrex round bottom cups and large cream & sugar sets.
-Bowls, saucers and oval platters are decorated on the rim with a single dark green band.
+Bowls, saucers and oval platters are decorated with a single dark green band on the rim.
 Traditions was a short-lived product line and all patterns, including Spice O' Life Corelle, were discontinued at the end of 1983.

 Spice O' Life: dinner plate, Pyrex cup.

 Centura Tableware in Spice O' Life was available from 1975 to 1977, and the design on those pieces closely matches the cookware.
 The Corelle version is printed with just three colours, green being predominant.
 So the Corelle version might not seem to be a perfect match, but the same motifs are present on both products, although they might be coloured differently.

 Corning Ware casserole & Corelle dinner plate.
 The brown tomato is the most obvious absence from the Corelle version.

 Being one of the standard Corning Ware patterns of the 1970s & 1980s, a large variety of shapes & sizes was manufactured in Spice O' Life.
 Regular square Corning Ware shapes were offered in sizes ranging from 1¾ cup Petite Pans to 5 Qt casseroles.
 Round Buffet Server shapes with clear sculptured lids exist in six sizes.
 Other pieces include baking pans, roasters, Menu-ette sets, Rangetoppers, Fast Food dishes, Grab-Its & Casser-ettes, Counter Savers, teapots, filter-drip coffee makers, and percolators with chrome spouts, white spouts and plastic spouts.

 Grab-It (15 oz) & Grab-A-Meal (24 oz).
 The Grab-A-Meal is identifiable by its extra handle.
 Casser-ettes (14 oz) are similar, but with a shallow oval shape and two small handles.